Reports to: Director of Major Gifts and Asia Programs

 Education and/or Experience:

-Bachelor’s degree in a related field or equivalent combination of education and experience.
+Bachelor’s degree in a related field required, advanced degree preferred.

 Work Environment Characteristics and Physical Demands